Independent film reflects on the condition of the human mind in drama thriller.

 The best way I can describe this trip is in the metaphor of a massive puzzle with a box that has no big picture finish.
 You will notice some key puzzle pieces and involuntary want to join the game.
 After seeing how some of the pieces of the film fit together, you will eventually begin to assume how the story will unfold in the end.
 Yet, as the audience puts that last piece of the film together the big picture may actually surprise you.

 That’s how this film was for me.
 I was already picking it apart for the sake of reviewing it.
 But once I saw a clue, I wanted to find more.
 Sure, I saw what was coming.
-But I also didn’t see it in when it came to the grand view.
+But at the same time, I also didn’t see it in when it came to the grand view.

 Ward does an amazing job of hiding the clues to the mystery while showing a very real depiction of how a person can descend into revenge because of their grief.
 As the old joke goes, the descent into madness is not a rapid downward spiral, but a slow progression of moments.